sheltermanager/asm3/doc/manual/boarding.rst

 -------------

 The boarding book located in the financial tab allows you to conveniently view boarding animals by selected periods and status.
+Animals with a boarding reservation will automatically move into the pre-selected shelter location on the check-in date and out again when the check-out date is reached.

 .. image:: images/boarding_book.png